 Wildlife scientists note that there is an average of one bear attack in the park each year.
-In 2011, in separate incidents, two visitors were killed by bears inside the park.
+In 2011 and 2015, in separate incidents, three visitors were killed by bears inside the park.
 Your safety cannot be guaranteed.

 Safe traveling in bear country begins before you hit the trail: